Phone First – Frequently Asked Questions

 Why is the service needed?

-When you have an urgent healthcare need, it is still important that you get advice and treatment, but this doesn’t always need to be in an ED.
-This new service will ensure that you get the right treatment, in the right place and at the right time, whilst reducing the risks to yourself and others.
+When you have an urgent healthcare need, it is important that you get advice and treatment, but this doesn’t always need to be in an emergency department.
+This service will ensure that you get the right treatment, in the right place and at the right time.
+When you Phone First you will get directed to the right service based on your need.
+This will help manage attendance at emergency departments and the Mid Ulster minor injuries unit.

 When do you phone 999?